Open post

 Larger Snowshoes large snowshoes

-Snowshoeing can go wherever there is snow, no trail is needed.
-However, if you’re heading out into deep untracked snow.
+Snowshoeing can go wherever there is snow; no trail is needed, however, if you’re heading out into deep untracked snow.
 Untracked means no person has previously stomped in a trail.
-Then you need to be prepared with larger surface area snowshoes.
-The larger the snowshoe the more they will “float” or stay on top of the snow.
+Then, it would be best if you were prepared with larger surface area snowshoes.
+The larger the snowshoe, the more they will “float” or stay on top of the snow.
 Although staying on top of the snow sounds like a wonderful idea.
 Snowshoeing through deep powder without a trail beaten in requires a great deal of effort and coordination.
-Trudging through fresh snow offers a lot of resistance plus you have to be good with placing your snowshoe and balancing on the snowshoe with each step.
-If you’re planning on going a distance, it’s best to have at least one or two people along so you can take turns breaking in the new trail.
+Trudging through fresh snow offers a lot of resistance, plus you have to be good with placing your snowshoe and balancing on the snowshoe with each step.
+If you plan on going a distance, it’s best to have at least one or two people along so you can take turns breaking the new trail.

 Old Snowshoes